-Thirty-five U.S. venture capital funds raised \$4.1 billion in the first quarter of 2013, according to Thomson Reuters and the NVCA.
-Compared to the fourth quarter of 2012, this is a decrease in the number of funds (down from forty-two), but a 22 percent increase in the amount of capital raised (up from \$3.3 billion).
-The trend in fewer funds raising more money has continued and this marks the lowest number of funds since the third quarter of 2003.
-The top five venture capital funds accounted for 57 percent of the total fundraising in the first quarter, which is comparable to the fourth quarter of 2012.
-Of the thirty-five funds that were raised, only five were new funds, and they represented only two percent of the dollar value.
-Historically (five years), first-time funds raised an average of eight percent of the committed capital.
-This is the lowest number of new funds in a quarter since 2006.
+Fifty-six U.S. venture capital funds raised \$4.1 billion in the third quarter of 2013, according to Thomson Reuters and the NVCA.
+Compared to the second quarter of 2013, this is a 28 percent increase in the amount of capital raised (up from \$3.2 billion) and an increase in the number of funds (up from 49).
+The amount raised through the first three quarters of 2013 is a significant (29 percent) decline from the amount raised in the same period of 2012.
+The trend of few funds raising more money has continued with the top five venture capital funds accounting for 58 percent of the total fundraising in the third quarter, which is comparable to the second and first quarters of 2013.
+Of the 56 funds that were raised, 16 were new funds, and they represented 11 percent of the dollar value.
+This is a slight increase in the number of new funds from the second quarter of 2013.
+Within the past five years, first-time funds have raised an average of nine percent of the committed capital.
+This represents an uptick in fundraising by new funds compared with the average.

 The current business environment is also complicated by global economic uncertainty and regional unrest.
-It remains unclear if and how the debt crisis in Europe will develop and whether it will result in a slowing of worldwide economic growth or even trigger a further global financial crisis.
-It is unclear if the rising budget deficits and partisan politics in the United States will result in further downgrades in its credit rating.
+It is unclear if the rising budget deficits and partisan politics in the U.S. will result in further downgrades in its credit rating and/or prolonged partial or complete shutdowns of the U.S. government.
 Any outcome could be heightened potentially should an alternative to U.S. Treasury securities emerge as the global safe-haven for invested capital or should large holders of these securities, such as China, decide to divest of them in large quantities or in full.
 Further, many of our portfolio companies receive non-dilutive funding through government contracts and grants.
-Sequestration could have a direct and significant reduction in our portfolio companies' contract or grant awards.
-Sequestration will also likely result in reduced budgets at research facilities, which will reduce the volume of products they could potentially purchase from our portfolio companies.
+Sequestration has and could continue to have a direct and significant reduction in our portfolio companies' contract or grant awards.
+Sequestration will also likely result in reduced budgets at research facilities, which has and could continue to reduce the volume of products they could potentially purchase from our portfolio companies.
 All of this uncertainty could lead to a further broad reduction in risk taken by investors and corporations, which could reduce further the capital available to our portfolio companies, could affect the ability of our portfolio companies to build and grow their respective businesses, and could decrease the liquidity options available to our portfolio companies.